 It’s easy to be Wild about Frome as we’re lucky enough to have lots of different green spaces from parks and play areas to riverside meadows.

 To help encourage biodiversity we tailor our management and maintenance techniques in each of these spaces.
-This means we create a variety of different and complementary habitats to support our wildlife and plant life.
-You’ll be able to tell which spots we’re keeping as a haven for bees and butterflies with our Wild about Frome signs.
-If there are any other areas you’d like us to leave wild let us know and we’ll see what we can do.
+This means we create a variety of different and complementary habitats to support our wildlife and plant life, so much so that The Bee Friendly Trust recently appointed Frome as a Bee Friendly Town.
+You’ll be able to tell which spots we’re keeping as a haven for bees and butterflies with our Wild about Frome signs, and If there are any other areas you’d like us to leave wild let us know and we’ll see what we can do.
+The Bee Friendly Trust

 In order to protect biodiversity and support our local wildlife even more, we need to get a better understanding of what’s out there.
 We recently secured funding from Mendip’s Climate and Ecological Emergency Fund and are currently working with Somerset Environmental Record Centre (SERC) to create Frome’s own interactive digital wildlife map to establish a local level baseline for biodiversity in our parks, green spaces and private gardens.

 While you’re out enjoying our green spaces, we’d like your help in recording what wildlife and plantlife you see in Frome.
 Anyone can take part and contribute, either with the fun and easy-to-use free phone app or with a good old pen and paper.

 We are also working closely with the Wild Bunch group, which encourages wildlife friendly gardening in town to help reduce habitat fragmentation.